nama-finance/meta-manager/README.md

 # Decentralised data manager for meta creators (ETH)

+This is implemented during the Scaling Ethereum Hackathon hosted by ETHGlobal.

 ## Tech stack

 * Torus - multi-chain login, encrypt and verify data